virtuozzo/cloudscripting-docs/docs/reference/actions.md

 There are a number of parameters required by Jelastic API, which are defined automatically:

-- *envName* - environment domain name, where the API method is executed
+- *envName* - environment domain name where the API method is executed
 - *appid* - unique environment identifier that can be passed into API instead of the *envName*
 - *session* - unique session of a current user